 With 71% of Irish Curlew breeding on peatlands, IPCC believe that both peatland habitat restoration and awareness raising activities are essential to ensure a future for these iconic birds in Ireland.

 With major backing from Seacology, an international organisation committed to protecting island habitats and assisting local communities in their efforts to protect wildlife, IPCC is confident of making a difference for Curlew.

-In late summer and early autumn IPCC began to train volunteers and organise conservation work camps on Lodge Bog to block drains on the bog so as to help increase its wetness.
+In late summer and early autumn IPCC began to train volunteers and organise conservation work camps on Lodge Bog.
+Volunteers were then able to block drains on the bog so as to help increase its wetness.

 |Surveying drains and the effectiveness of dams in blocking them on Lodge Bog.||The first steps in drain blocking.
 Sheets of interlocking plastic lumbar are driven into the bog drain using a mallet.|

 |Completing the insertion sheets of plastic lumbar into a drain on Lodge Bog, Co.
 Kildare||Restoring a peat borrow pit on Lodge Bog as the end process in drain blocking.|